-For a day trip or overnight trip, I’d recommend <35L hydration backpack (I personally use an insulated snowboarding Camelbak for all my hiking/snow day trips) The lighter, the easier it is to carry, I’ll teach you how to pack in it everything you need.
-For up to 7 days, no matter if winter or summer, I travel with a carry-on and small backpack.
-Same applies to a business trip.
-If you are backpacking for more than 1 night in the wilderness, you may want to ask Laura of Backcountry Yoga for advice.
-She also has packing lists (aka what to bring) on her website.
+For a day trip or overnight trip, I’d recommend <35L hydration backpack (I personally use an insulated snowboarding Camelbak for all my day trips) The lighter, the easier it is to carry, I’ll teach you how to pack in it everything you need.
+For up to 7 days, no matter if winter or summer, I travel with a carry-on and here are my proven luggage choices:

 The picture below shows the amount of luggage I had with me for the following 2 trips:

 – 7 days surf camp in Puerto Rico over Christmas.
 (Since I lived in bikini and pareo, I didn’t wear half my clothes)

 – 6 days snowboarding trip to Colorado in March.
 Even though it was winter, my stuff still fit in my favorite luggage pieces and I even had 2 sets of clothes for going out that I didn’t need AT ALL.

 In true girly fashion, first things come first 💄.
 I have a lot of cosmetics at home but I bring travel sizes of ONLY my favorites with me.
 This allows me to keep up w my skin routine but doesn’t add any bulk to my luggage.
 I use a hanging toiletry bag (you can find them at Target, REI, EMS, etc.) and everything I bring has to fit in it.
 Then I hang it on the towel rack in the hotel bathroom and it’s perfectly organized!
 Liquids go in a ziplock bag.
 What doesn’t fit, doesn’t come!

 3) Documents and valuables